 However, even though all African Americans were freed on June 19th, 1865, we still continue to face hardships, injustices, and many obstacles even today in our communities.
 But for us, Juneteenth marks a day of promise.

-Sing songs of freedom such as “This Little Light of Mine,” which was inspired by the promise of liberty and the anthem for the Civil Rights Movement.
+Sing songs of freedom like “This Little Light of Mine,” which was the anthem for the Civil Rights Movement and inspired by the promise of liberty.
 “Go Down Moses,” “Swing Low, Sweet Chariot,” and “Wade in the Water” are also great songs to teach the kids and sing along to.
 They reflect the horrors of slavery and their quest for freedom.

-Movies are a great way of celebrating Juneteenth.
+Movies are a great way to celebrate Juneteenth.
 Since the pandemic suggests smaller gatherings, you may have to leave the friends out for this one.
 Instead, gather your family together and watch movies that focus on our black history.
 Films such as Roots and Just Mercy are great to view on this day.
 Don’t forget the popcorn.

 Although the history of Juneteenth is based on slavery, it shouldn’t be about remembering the injustices that have happened amongst the black community.
-Instead, it should be a time of celebration, a time to celebrate our freedom, and the rights that we’ve worked so hard to get over the years.
-So create memories, long-lasting memories with your family and friends, and celebrate Juneteenth.
+Instead, it should be a time of celebration—a time to celebrate our freedom and the rights that we’ve worked so hard to get over the years.
+So create long-lasting memories with your family and friends, and celebrate Juneteenth.
 Make it a day to remember forever.